 Assessments and ARCP

-Each trainee is supported by a structured appraisal and assessment process delivered by the Educational Supervisor and overseen by the deanery.
+Each trainee is supported by a structured appraisal and assessment process delivered by the Educational Supervisor and overseen by the Foundation School.

 The appraisal consists of an initial interview and an end of term appraisal within each four or six-month post.
 A mid-term meeting may also occasionally be required if necessary.
 This process is consistent across F1 and F2.